 2. Employ Mystery Boxes

-Another method that some stores have recently started to employ are the so-called mystery boxes.
+Another business tactic that some stores have recently started to employ is the so-called mystery boxes.

 Basically, take a bunch of random items, put them in a bag or box, close it shut so no one can peek in, then sell that as a “mystery package” or “mystery box” at a discounted price.

 You may be wondering why anyone would want to pay for an item when they don’t even know what they’re getting, but these mystery boxes have proven to be a huge success, with large companies like “Loot Crate” and smaller shops alike employing the technique.

 It appeals to the sense of adventure and discovery that a lot of people have, reminding us of our childhood when we got random prizes from snacks and cereals.

 And besides, it’s just a banging good deal.
 Imagine that you’re selling DVDs and you have hundreds of discs of movies no one wants to buy.

 Usually the average movie costs about 20€, but package 5 together in a “mystery box” and sell them for 30€.
 Even if the movies are terrible, what movie buff could possibly resist?